holepunchto/hypercore/README.md

 #### `core.length`

 How many blocks of data are available on this core?
+If `sparse: false`, this will equal `core.contiguousLength`.

 Populated after `ready` has been emitted.
 Will be `0` before the event.

 #### `core.byteLength`

 How much data is available on this core in bytes?
+If `sparse: false`, this will equal `core.contiguousByteLength`.

 Populated after `ready` has been emitted.
 Will be `0` before the event.

 #### `core.contiguousLength`

 How many blocks are contiguously available starting from the first block of this core?

+Populated after `ready` has been emitted.
+Will be `0` before the event.

+#### `core.contiguousByteLength`

+How much data is contiguously available starting from the first block of this core?

 Populated after `ready` has been emitted.
 Will be `0` before the event.